DDMAL/linkedmusic-website/_opportunities/opportunitiessimssa.md

 **Practicalities:**

 The salary will be $61,000 CAD per annum with a health and dental plan.
 The one-year position will begin in January 2023, or as soon as the candidate is available; there is a possibility of a renewal for up to 3 years.
-The candidate will be full-time (35h/week).
+The candidate will be full-time.
 Working hours are flexible, with some obligation to participate in scheduled meetings.
 A shared office space will be provided to the postdoctoral researcher, as well as access to university services.

 **Applications should consist of:**
 * A brief cover letter outlining relevant experience